Sistering of joists can be a great way to protect your floor joists from sagging.

 For instance, if your floor is difficult for a professional to access, fixing it will take more time and effort, which raises prices.

-But if your contractor needs to cut a floor or ceiling open to get to the joists, the price will go up significantly.
+Moreover, if your contractor needs to cut a floor or ceiling open to get to the joists, the price will go up significantly.

 Before repairing anything, you'll need to pay to get rid of the insects or fix the moisture issue because termites or prolonged water exposure can destroy joists.